vga64/ball3d/README.md

 Sure!
 It is safe, you can scan all files (config.txt | Assembly-UnityScript.dll) with any anti-virus client. e.g. virustotal

 ## Trust Issue
-If you don't trust .dll files, you can build it yourself!
+If you don't trust .dll files, you can create your one!

 First of all, you have to install **.NET decompiler**, to open and edit your **.dll** file.
 I recommend **dnSpyEx**, but you can also use **dnSpy** which is outdated. (**dotPeek** and **ILSpy** are alternatives)